Low Altitude automatic target detection with Remote Sensing using SAR technology.

 Automated Target Detection

-Automatic target detection (ATD) is very important in military applications and there are challenging problems with ground surveillance.
+Automatic target detection (ATD), such as Detecting Humans with SAR, is very important in military applications and there are challenging problems with ground surveillance.
 The inability to achieve high detection rates and low false alarm rates for well-known challenges, such as the target type, weather conditions, and background clutter have put many a long range surveillance mission at risk.
 In addition, the target detection problem is more difficult if the surveillance area cannot be accessed directly and/or is covered without opaque foliage conditions.

 Synthetic Aperture Radar (SAR)